Dr Yougesh Khatri

 Biography

-In addition to being an associate fellow at Chatham House, Yougesh is also an associate professor of practice at Nanyang Business School (Singapore), academic director for the MSc in Asset and Wealth Management (offered through the Wealth Management Institute at NTU, Singapore), managing director of Alphanomiks (a Singapore-based consultancy), senior international advisor to the Australia-Indonesia Partnership for Economic Governance or PROSPERA (Jakarta), and a consultant with the Asian Development Bank.
+In addition to being an associate fellow at Chatham House, Yougesh is also an associate professor of practice at Singapore’s Nanyang Business School, academic director for the Nanyang Fellows MBA, senior international advisor to the Australia-Indonesia Partnership for Economic Governance or PROSPERA, a member of the OMFIF Advisory Council in the UK, member of the academic council of the Global FinTec Institute in Singapore, and a member of the Stewardship Discussion Circle of Singapore’s Stewardship Asia Centre, among other positions.

 Past experience